 Request a tailored take-home pay calculation

-Churchill Knight Umbrella is a SafeRec-certified, FCSA-accredited, and leading PAYE umbrella company.
+Churchill Knight Umbrella is a FCSA-accredited, and leading PAYE umbrella company.
 Since we launched in 2017, we have quickly become one of the most popular umbrella companies in the UK and process payroll for thousands of contractors and freelancers each week.

 To request a tailored take-home pay calculation, please call our Sales Consultants on 01707 871622 or complete our short online form.
 You can also request a callback for a time that suits you, and a team member will contact you to discuss the umbrella service.